johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. In the **Virtual Machine Configuration** page, set the version release date to **February 12, 2013**.
 Enter the **Virtual Machine Name** (i.e. "_iisvm2_"), the administrator user's **Password** and the **Size**.
 Click the **right arrow** to continue.

-1. In the **Virtual Machine Mode** page, select **Connect to existing Virtual Machine** and choose the first VM you created from the drop down list.
+1. In the **Virtual Machine Mode** page, select **Connect to existing Virtual Machine** and choose the first virtual machine you created from the drop down list.
 Select a **Storage Account** or leave the default value _Use Automatically Generated Storage Account_ and click the **right arrow** to continue.
 This step adds the new virtual machine to the cloud service created in the previous step.
 This allows the virtual machines to be on the same network.

 	![Configuring a Custom VM, VM Mode](images/creating-a-vm-vm-mode2.png?raw=true)